Paulo Henrique (Portuguese footballer)

-Paulo Henrique Rodrigues Cabral (born 23 October 1996), simply Paulo Henrique, is a Portuguese footballer who plays as a left-back for Liga Portugal 2 club Marítimo.
+Paulo Henrique Rodrigues Cabral (born 23 October 1996), simply known as Paulo Henrique, is a Portuguese professional footballer who plays as a left-back for Primeira Liga club Marítimo.

 He played in the Primeira Liga for Paços de Ferreira and Santa Clara but spent most of his career in the second tier, making over 100 appearances for Santa Clara, Covilhã and Penafiel.

 Paulo Henrique earned 15 caps for Portugal across all youth levels, and played for the Olympic team at the 2016 tournament.

 Club career

 Born in Fenais da Luz, a civil parish of Ponta Delgada in the Azores, Paulo Henrique came through the youth ranks of local team Santa Clara.
 On 27 July 2013, he made his professional debut in a 2013–14 Taça da Liga match against Farense, when he started and played the full game.
 He played six Segunda Liga games over the season and scored the only goal of a home win over Sporting CP B on 29 January 2014.

 On 3 July 2015, Paulo Henrique signed a four-year deal with Primeira Liga club Paços de Ferreira.
 He made two league appearances in his first season and scored on the latter, a 4–3 win at União da Madeira on 17 April 2016.
 After making no more appearances, he moved to Sporting da Covilhã in the second division on a season's loan on 17 August 2017.

 Having made just three appearances as Paços won the second division title in 2018–19, Paulo Henrique's contract with the Castores expired and he signed a one-year deal with Penafiel in that league.

 In June 2021, Paulo Henrique returned to Santa Clara on a three-year deal, with the team now in the top flight.

 On 26 August 2024, he made his first career move abroad, joining several compatriots at Polish top division club Radomiak Radom on a two-year contract.

 On 1 July 2025, without Radomiak's knowledge or approval, Paulo Henrique returned to Portugal to join Liga Portugal 2 club Marítimo on a two-year deal.